-With about 16,000 students, the new institution will be one of the largest higher education institutions in Norway.
-The new institution will offer a broad range of academic programmes at Bachelor’s, Master’s and PhD levels.
+With about 16,000 students, the new institution is one of the largest higher education institutions in Norway.
+The new institution offers a broad range of academic programmes at Bachelor’s, Master’s and PhD levels.

 The ambition is to build stronger and more solid academic and research environments who will interact nationally and internationally.
 The aim is to become a visible actor on the international higher education arena through increased international cooperation and engagement in externally funded projects within education and research.

-Students at undergraduate and postgraduate level will have access to high quality exchange opportunities abroad and staff-mobility will be encouraged.
+Students at undergraduate and postgraduate level have access to high quality exchange opportunities abroad and staff-mobility is be encouraged.